Zerq/werbl.js/README.md

 once it installed

 the current template will be added

+Omnicatz Werbl Basic
+werbl
-Omnicatz Werbl Basic                          werbl                       C# & Typescript  omnicatz/werbl/basic     <-- this one runs of the native browser ecmascript module loader no bundler needed
+this one runs of the native browser ecmascript module loader no bundler needed

+Omnicatz Werbl Webpack
+werbl_webpack
-Omnicatz Werbl Webpack                        werbl_webpack               C# & Typescript  omnicatz/werbl/webpack   <-- this one just uses webpack so you can use npm dependecies
+this one just uses webpack so you can use npm dependecies